Current Courses

 • (PB) BCORE 104 A : Time Traveling Through Experiential Learning – Kristin Gustafson – This course explores stories told about the world and us.
 Students become time travelers in this course as we explore the ways people have documented and recorded.
 We will examine history and the making of history.
 We’ll use the concept of an “archive” to explore.
 (A&H) Partner(s): UW Bothell Office of Student Academic Success , UW Bothell/Cascadia Libraries , UW Bothell Orientation and Transition Programs

 • (PB/PL) BCORE 104 S : Disability Representation in Society – Maureen West – This course introduces Critical Disability Studies (CDS), a multidisciplinary field that examines and critiques societal understandings of disability.
 Students will learn a critical framework to understand the disadvantages faced by people with disabilities and explore how disability activists and scholars have shifted perspectives toward viewing disability as a form of human diversity and a source of community.
-The course includes a Community Engagement component, partnering with the Alyssa Burnett Adult Life Center (ABALC) in Bothell, where students will attend four one-hour classes to support individuals on the autism spectrum and with intellectual developmental disabilities.
+The course includes a Community Engagement component, partnering with the Alyssa Burnett Adult Life Center (ABALC) in Bothell, where students will engage onsite 1 or 2 times with individuals on the autism spectrum and with intellectual developmental disabilities.
 (A&H) Partner(s): Alyssa Burnett Adult Life Center

 Courses By Year